Most people assume that dying hair from blonde to brown is easy peasy.

-It’s always easier to go darker but trying to lighten up a dark hair color will be challenging.
+It’s always easier to go darker, but it will be challenging to lighten up dark hair color.

 I also suggest going to a professional so that they can do some different colored lowlights.
-Having different browns will give hair more dimension.
+For example, having different browns will give hair more dimension.

 What is the best hair dye to go from blonde to brown?

-I would suggest demi permanent color.
-The low volume of developer used is necessary to oxidise the dye but causes almost no damage because it is so diluted.
+I would suggest demi-permanent color.
+The low volume of developer used is necessary to oxidize the dye but causes almost no damage because it is so diluted.

 What color cancels out blonde hair?

 Nothing technically cancels out blonde, but you can use dyes to color the hair, thus putting color back into the hair strand.
-In this sense, it would cancel out the blonde.
+So in this sense, it would cancel out the blonde.

 Can you go from blonde to brown with box dye?

-Yes, but like I said I recommend going to a professional or using a custom color kit like Madison Reed.
+Yes, but I recommend going to a professional or using a custom color kit like Madison Reed.

-There is no instance where I would recommend a actual box dye from the store.
+There is no instance where I would recommend an actual box dye from the store.